The Association of Teachers of Japanese: Publications

-The ATJ produces several publications - a newsletter four times a year, in September, February, November and April, and the twice-yearly Japanese Language and Literature, formerly The Journal of the Association of Teachers of Japanese, available in April and November.
+The ATJ produces several publications: a newsletter four times a year, in September, February, November and April, and the twice-yearly Japanese Language and Literature, formerly The Journal of the Association of Teachers of Japanese, available in April and November.
 The newsletter offers news of the association, details of programs and workshops, job listings, and regional news, whereas Japanese Language and Literature contains scholarly articles related to the fields with which the ATJ is concerned.

 For those working within the field, the ATJ offers a directory of current job vacancies as well as a variety of materials for use in the classroom with respect to both Japanese culture and language.
 It also has on-line special interest groups (SIGs) for those interested in Classical Japanese, Heritage Language study, Study Abroad for Advanced Skills, Community College Japanese, and Professional Development.

-For more detailed information or contact details, see the ATJ's website.